cs3157-borowski/recitations/recitation_1/git.md

 Conflict may arise if:
 1. Changes to the same line(s) of code in two different branches.
 2. Deletions of a file in one branch and changes to the same file in another branch.
-3. Deletions of a file in one branch and changes to the same file in another branch.
-4. If you have uncommitted changes in your branch and want to merge, this will overwrite your changes in working directory
+3. If you have uncommitted changes in your branch and want to merge, this will overwrite your changes in working directory

 ### **What to Do If you have Merge Conflict?**